 See if you can find a script to the film, choose a character and try reading their lines whilst the film is playing.
 Try to copy the actor's accent, and intonation, really act it out.
 (You can find lots of film and TV scripts on the internet).
 Doing this with friends is a hoot.
 In fact, once you've watched the film, try acting the whole thing out with friends, record yourselves doing some short scenes and stick it on YouTube.

-If you're not sure what films to watch, I recommend a film of the month on the English Magazine.
+If you're not sure what films to watch, we recommend films and TV series every month on the Learn English Forum.

 You can find other recommended English films here.